ThinkInvis/RoR2-TinkersSatchel/README.md

 ## Building

-Building Tinker's Satchel locally will require setup of the postbuild event:
-- The middle 3 xcopy calls need to either be updated with the path to your copy of RoR2, or removed entirely if you don't want copies of the mod moved for testing.
-- Installation of Weaver (postbuild variant) is left as an exercise for the user. https://github.com/risk-of-thunder/R2Wiki/wiki/Networking-with-Weaver:-The-Unity-Way
-- WARNING: Weaver is currently bypassed by the build event, as there is no network code that needs it.

-You may also need to change the reference path to TILER2, which is expected to be built in a parallel solution folder.
+Building Tinker's Satchel locally will expect TILER2 and ClassicItems to be built in parallel solution folders.
+If this is not the case, you will need to specify the reference path to these DLLs manually.